RasaHQ/rasa/docs/slotfilling.rst

 Validating user input
 ~~~~~~~~~~~~~~~~~~~~~

-By default validation will fail only if the slot isn't filled.
+By default validation will fail only if none of the requested slots are filled.
 If
 you want to add custom validation, e.g. only accept a specific type of cuisine,
 overwrite the ``validate()`` function: